-These styles are perfect for your special day: they create a timeless vibe that won’t seem dated when you flip through your photo album decades down the road.
+These styles from Brilliance New York are perfect for your special day: they create a timeless vibe that won’t seem dated when you flip through your photo album decades down the road.

 Vintage hairstyles also give you the perfect opportunity to dive head first into a specific theme.
 Old Hollywood, midcentury, rockabilly, 60s mod: the possibilities are endless.

 You can also pair a vintage hairstyle from one era with makeup trends from another to create a unique mix of class.

 Whether your hair is long or short, natural or pin straight, you have plenty of options for both up-dos and flowing locks.

 These vintage hairstyles also give you a big opportunity to incorporate accessories without looking tacky: pearls, subtle jewels, feathers, you name it.

 Make sure to take your dress into consideration before choosing a hairstyle.